saraswatmks/superml/cran-comments.md

   scikit (11:38)

   It is not a spelling mistake.
 It's the name of a python library.
-  This is my first submission on cran.
+  This is my second submission on cran.

  ## Downstream dependencies